KenChiang1997/Python-with-SQL/README.md

 ***Personal Note For Python Connection with MySQL***

 1.)
-Basic SQL with MySQL - Extreme Basic SQL Language
+Basic SQL with MySQL - Introduction to Basic SQL Language

 - CREATE TABLE
   - DATA STRUCTURE